What is Wikidata?

 - Crosswalks between systems: Wikidata’s ability to link various identifiers (e.g., connecting ORCID to GND or VIAF) is beneficial for cross-referencing and data cleaning in library management systems.

-1.1 Intro interface
+1.1 Wikidata interface

 -

-Explore a Wikidata Item page:
+Explore a Wikidata Item page

-Screenshot of Wikidata Main PageNow go to the search bar in the top right corner and enter “british library”.
-This will give you a list with search results.
+Click in the search bar in the top right corner of the main page and enter “british library”.
+As you start typing, you will see a list with search results.
 Click the entry that says: “British Library (Q23308) national library of the United Kingdom”.
 Now you should see the british library’s item page: https://www.wikidata.org/wiki/Q23308

 -